 Drug World Pharmacies

 Drug World Pharmacies is a family-owned group that has been serving the local communities north of New York City since 1975.
 President and CEO Heidi Snyder bought the business from her father in 2000 and has kept the company’s three locations on the cutting edge ever since.
-She began utilizing Business Coaching in 2014 to help her bring the best out of her pharmacies.
+She began utilizing Business Coaching to help her bring the best out of her pharmacies.

 Although her business was performing consistently well year after year, Heidi was all too aware of the untapped potential hiding in her pharmacies.
 She knew her talented staff was the key to Drug World’s continued success, but empowering all of her employees to go beyond the bare minimum of day-to-day operations was proving to be difficult.
 With the help of her son, Mark, who plays a large part in employee development at the company, Heidi instituted a bonus structure to reward store managers based on increased sales, positive attitude, and participation in business enhancement activities outside of work.
 Unfortunately, the incentive program wasn’t enough to inspire big change within the pharmacies.
 The only way to get every employee to go the extra mile was to make it mandatory, and that could have a detrimental impact on morale over time.

 I think it’s important for people at the workplace to be happy.
 It needs to be enjoyable to go to work.
 And to make that a reality we needed something to give our staff a purpose instead of just standing there at the register.
 They needed to know they could help the business grow and be an instrumental part of the growth.